Thank you for convening a session at the EGU General Assembly 2022. Here we provide information to help you in all stages of the convening process.

 - You can indicate the names of solicited presenter(s) in the description of your session (solicited presenters: Eugene G. Underwood, EugeneG@Under.com; Janice E. Smith, email@example.com).
 This can be done by using the tool session modification with access through the convener login link in the session programme.

-- You can assign the status of "solicited" to oral, poster, or PICO abstracts when you compile your final programme (see SOIII).
+- You can assign the status of "solicited" to abstracts when you compile your final programme (see SOIII).

-- You should aim for no more than one solicited presentation per session.
-Programme group chairs decide on whether an exception can be made to have more than one solicited presentation per session, with the programme committee chair mediating in any exceptional cases.
+- You should aim for no more than one solicited presentation per time block.
+Programme group chairs decide on whether an exception can be made to have more than one solicited presentation per time block, with the programme committee chair mediating in any exceptional cases.

 - Authors of solicited abstracts do not receive discounted abstract processing charges, registration fees, or travel reimbursement.

-The main time blocks of the General Assembly:
+The main time blocks of the General Assembly are: